TheAspiredOne/secure_chat/README.txt

 will be the server.
 Simply upload the code into both arduinos then open then launch serial monitor for Arduino1 followed by Arduino 2.

-Errors:
-The final stream cipher is not implemented properly.
-The code is commented out in lines 98-100 of the code